After 54 hours of research evaluating 92 products, we picked Urban Decay Eyeshadow Primer Potion as our top choice.

 Application-wise, this eyeshadow primer falters a bit.
 The stick format sounds great in theory.
 But being a chubby stick, it does make applying the primer a little bit awkward -- especially if you have little lid space.

 Nonetheless, we don't see this as a dealbreaker.
-The workaround we suggest is to pick up some of the product using your middle finger and then using your finger to swipe the product across your lids.
+The workaround we suggest is to pick up some of the product with your middle finger, using your finger to swipe the product across your lids.
 This technique also lets you warm up the product before application, which makes blending so much easier.

 As for performance and longevity, this affordable eye primer can indeed back up its claims.
 It doesn't extend the wear of eyeshadow mind-blowingly-long like some of our other top picks, but the improvement in the vibrancy and longevity of our eye makeup (compared to days when we didn't wear a primer) is very much noticeable.

 Perhaps one of the biggest selling points of this product is that it comes with a special eyeliner sealer.
 And it's not just any sealer, mind you.
 Aside from using it as a topcoat that prevents your cat-eye from fading away, you can also use it as a mixer to transform any eyeshadow into a liquid liner.

 That's right -- if you're into colorful makeup, having this product can eliminate the need to buy multiple individual eyeliners in different colors.
 Talk about saving cash!

 If you're looking for an affordable eyeshadow primer that does a good job, it's hard to compete with the e.l.f.
 Studio Eye Primer & Eyeliner Sealer in the aspect of cost-per-use.
 It's the best cheap eye primer, but the fact that you're getting two different products with a bunch of possible uses makes the deal even sweeter.